MiStr1/dep_search_slo/README.md

 "<name_of_db>": "<b><shown_name_of_db></b><br> description of the db"
 ```

+To use xpos search you will need to generate xpos tags list for each corpus.
+To do that you will have to first set up dictionary conllu_files in `generate_xpos_tags.py`.
+Each entry in dictionary should be `"<name_of_db>": "<location_of_conllu_file>"`.
+After the dictionary
+is filled with entries for each db run it to generate `xpos_tags.json` file.

 #### Set up cached calls

 In each line of `api_gui/cache_calls.txt` there is a call which is executed when this service is started and its results are